 The United States and Mexico have a consequential bilateral relationship, directly impacting the everyday lives of millions of U.S. and Mexican citizens, whether through trade, joint security, or tourism.
-Within similar timeframes, the U.S. Department of State’s Bureau of Overseas Buildings Operations has undertaken five major builds across Mexico: four new consulate facilities in Hermosillo, Guadalajara, Merida, and Nogales, and a new embassy in Mexico City.
-Among the Mission Mexico new facilities, the new consulate complex in Nogales is an important physical representation of the long-term commitment to the U.S.- Mexico relationship and a permanent presence.
+Within similar timeframes, the U.S. Department of State Bureau of Overseas Buildings Operations has undertaken five major builds across Mexico: four new consulate facilities in Hermosillo, Guadalajara, Merida, and Nogales, and a new embassy in Mexico City.
+Among the Mission Mexico new facilities, the new U.S. Consulate General Nogales is an important physical representation of the long-term commitment to the U.S.- Mexico relationship and a permanent presence.

-Established as a U.S. Consular Agency in 1884 and later upgraded to a consulate in 1889, Nogales has played a significant role in facilitating diplomatic relations.
+Established as a U.S. consular agency in 1884 and upgraded to a consulate in 1889, Nogales has played a significant role in facilitating diplomatic relations.
 Its growth into a bustling factory town, fueled by maquiladora factories assembling US-made parts, has contributed to economic prosperity and employment opportunities on both sides of the border.
 Additionally, Nogales serves as a major border crossing for U.S. citizens traveling south into Mexico and to Pacific beaches year-round.
-Nogales and its environs continue to provide an exciting vision for Mexico’s future: a strong regional partner with robust cultural and interpersonal ties presenting extensive opportunities for U.S. investment.

 Project Overview